Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 Marigold and local rose variants are traded in huge numbers.
 It is as colourful and vibrant as you imagine India and marigolds to be!

-There is a fruit and vegetable market to one side.
-And that is also well worth a wander.
-People are friendly and even if you don’t need to stock up on vegetables there are locals proud to show there produce.
+There is a fruit and vegetable market to one side, and that is also well worth a wander.
+People are friendly and even if you don’t need to stock up on vegetables there are locals proud to show their produce.

 • Tip: The market is best visited first thing in the morning.
-And if you are doing your Jaipur itinerary with Raja, he will walk you through and point out some of Jaipur’s specialties!
+If you are doing your Jaipur itinerary with Raja, he will walk you through and point out some of Jaipur’s specialties!

 Jaipur flower market.